dekimpew/ansible-role-tkgm/README.md

 - If you deploy an airgapped instance, this role assumes you already have all images and tanzu plugins in the local repository.
 - Currently the role only supports LDAPS and not OIDC (coming soon).
 - Upgrading clusters is not possible yet.
+- The role assumes you are running this on a host that is able to reach all cluster networks. ie: The tanzu jumpbox/ admin mgmt server.

+## Using the role
+1. Specify the cluster FQDN in your inventory.
+2. Set the appropriate variables in your host and/or group vars.
+3. Create a playbook that references this role and inventory.
+Disable fact gathering for hosts!
+4. run the playbook against the TKG host(s).

+See [This walkthrough](Walkthrough.md) for a detailed example and walkthrough of how I use this role.

 ## Variables
 There are quite a lot of variables for this role.
 Below is the list with what they mean.